oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

  * Currently, if there is a noticeable delay in starting the application, the eureka
  * health check returns OUT_OF_SERVICE initially.
 This is a problem as when a service
  * is in this state it will ignore all 'up' reports.
 The fix here is to initially
- * report us as down, which will override the out of service state, and allow all
+ * report us as down, which will override the out-of-service state, and allow all
  * subsequent transitions to up to occur successfully.
  */
 @Component